Visitor Safety Group Constitution

 VSG is directed by a small Management Board elected by its members.

-Member organisations are elected to the management board for a two year term but can stand for re-election each time.
-Four positions on the management board will be elected in December each year.
+Member organisations are elected to the management board for a three year term but can stand for re-election each time.
+Three positions on the management board will be elected in December each year.

 The participating organisations recognise the aims of VSG and will use the group’s output, as appropriate, in the formulation of their own policies and practices.
 As such, the principal affiliation of the VSG is to its member organisations.